+The first feature of the control of

+another.

-The built-in camera cannot be shared by more than one software application.
-Exit the current application before launching another.
+ч I ne built-in camera cannot be snared by more than one software application.
+Exit the current application before launching

 The viewfinder may show some noise, for example horizontal streaks, when you are viewing a rapid-moving object.
 This is normal and does not indicate a malfunction.

-☐ If the problem persists, restart your computer.
+If the problem persists, restart your computer.